Kirk Cousins: 2022

-In a week 15 game against the Indianapolis Colts, Cousins completed 34 of 54 passes for a career-high 460 passing yards, four touchdowns, and two interceptions with a 99.3 passer rating in the 39-36 overtime win, highlighted by the Vikings completing the largest comeback in NFL history.
+In a week 15 game against the Colts, Cousins completed 34 of 54 passes for a career-high 460 passing yards, four touchdowns, and two interceptions with a 99.3 passer rating in the 39–36 overtime win, highlighted by the Vikings completing the largest comeback in NFL history.
 With the win, the Vikings also clinched the NFC North for the first time since 2017.
 For this, Cousins was named NFC Offensive Player of the Week for Week 15.
-The next week, on a Christmas Eve matchup against the New York Giants at home, Cousins completed 34 passes for 299 yards and 3 touchdowns in a 27-24 win, in which he orchestrated a last-minute drive that culminated in kicker Greg Joseph making the longest field goal in Vikings' history, a 61-yard attempt, to defeat the Giants.
+The next week, on a Christmas Eve matchup against the Giants at home, Cousins completed 34 passes for 299 yards and three touchdowns in a 27–24 win, in which he orchestrated a last-minute drive that culminated in kicker Greg Joseph making the longest field goal in Vikings' history, a 61-yard attempt, to defeat the Giants.
+His eight game-winning drives led the NFL for the 2022 season and tied the NFL record (since 1960) for a single season with Matthew Stafford's 2016 season.
+He was named as a Pro Bowler for his 2022 season.

-For the 2022 season, Cousins started all 17 of the teams' games, leading them to a 13-4 record, alongside a NFC North title.
-Seeded 3rd, the Vikings faced off against the 6th seeded Giants in the Wild Card round, on January 15, 2023.
-Playing at home, Cousins had a solid individual game, completing 31-of-39 passes for 273 yards, 2 touchdowns and no interceptions, alongside a rushing touchdown.
-His two passing touchdowns were to K. J. Osborn and Irv Smith Jr. Despite his efforts, the Vikings defense were stymied by a Giants offence led by Daniel Jones, who passed for over 300 yards and 2 touchdowns, with an additional 78 rushing yards, defeating the Vikings 31-24.
+For the 2022 season, Cousins finished with 4,547 passing yards, 29 touchdowns, and 14 interceptions to go along with two rushing touchdowns.
+He started all 17 of the teams' games, leading them to a 13–4 record, alongside a NFC North title.
+Seeded third, the Vikings faced off against the sixth-seeded Giants in the Wild Card Round, on January 15, 2023.
+Playing at home, Cousins had a solid individual game, completing 31-of-39 passes for 273 yards, two touchdowns and no interceptions, alongside a rushing touchdown.
+His two passing touchdowns were to K. J. Osborn and Irv Smith Jr. Despite his efforts, the Vikings defense were stymied by a Giants offense led by Daniel Jones, who passed for over 300 yards and two touchdowns, with an additional 78 rushing yards, defeating the Vikings 31–24.